Latest News

 The Psy.D. program at Appalachian State specifically aims to train students to serve rural and other underserved populations, an important mission given the state and national needs to provide care to this underserved group which coincides with our history and heritage as a leading university in Appalachia.
 Effective service provision to rural populations inherently requires substantial training in applied research skills, given that there is relatively poor guidance for culturally-appropriate interventions.
 Consultation and evaluation will be an integral part of both training and future professional pursuits.
 As such, the program follows a model of training that promotes application of the foundational knowledge of the science of psychology to clinical practice, and the development of interpersonal, applied clinical, and scientific skills for use in implementing evidence-based practice.

-There are 9 core faculty members of the Psy.D. program.
+There are eight core faculty members of the Psy.D. program.
 In addition, the Department of Psychology includes 28 other full-time faculty, many of whom contribute to existing graduate programs in Psychological Science, School, and Industrial/Organizational-Human Resource Management Psychology, as well as the Psy.D. program.
 The graduate program has an established Psychology Clinic for therapy and assessment training, staffed by Clinical graduate students as well as a full-time Director and Assistant Director.
 The graduate program also has long-standing practicum sites arranged for graduate students including the Counseling and Psychological Services Center, several regional school mental health programs (Assessment, Support, & Counseling Centers), community health center (an integrated care placement), among other placement options.
 The graduate curriculum provides a strong blend of applied and scientific training, and requires a three-year sequence of supervised practicum training.

 Accreditation